Scholarships for Educational Opportunities including Career and Technical Training, Community College, and Four-Year Colleges

 Ron Brown Scholars Program

-National scholarship program for academically talented African-American high school seniors with demonstrated financial need, social commitment and leadership potential.
-The application is now closed but will reopen in August 2017 for the following year.
+National scholarship program for academically talented African-American high school seniors with demonstrated financial need, social commitment, and leadership potential. $10,000 per year for four years.
+Early Applicant Deadline: November 1, 2017.
+Final Deadline: January 9, 2018.

 Virginia Latino Higher Education Network

-State program offering scholarships to students of Latino/Hispanic heritage.
-2017 Scholarships are now closed.
+State-wide program offering scholarships to students of Latino/Hispanic heritage.
+2018 application not yet available.

 Scholarship Programs for students with autism